scriptnull/docsv2/sources/pipelines/jobs/provision.md

 Provision jobs are used to create objects on a [supported Container Service](../../integrations/overview/#container-services).
 When provision jobs are deleted, the resulting objects are also deleted from the container service.

-Provision jobs are only supported for Google Container Engine (GKE) services at this time.
+Provision jobs are supported for

+- Google Container Engine (GKE) services.
+- Kubernetes services.

 A provision job is configured in the `shippable.jobs.yml` file.
 Here is an example: